ankitects/anki-manual/src/syncing.md

 Forcing a one way sync only affects card syncing - media is synced as normal.
 If you have files that you want to remove from AnkiWeb, please ensure your client is fully in sync first.
-After syncing is up to date, any files you remove (eg via the Check Media function) will be removed from AnkiWeb on the following sync.
+After syncing is up to date, any files you remove (e.g via the Check Media function) will be removed from AnkiWeb on the following sync.

 ## Merging Conflicts